rushabh268/pyVmomi-utilities/README.md

 pyVmomi-Client-samples
 ======================

-Functions using pyVmomi library to manage VMware virtual machines - includes code dealing with distributed switch.
+Utility functions using pyVmomi library to manage VMware virtual machines - includes code dealing with distributed switch.

-Functions in the pyVM_funcs.py :
+Functions in the pyVM_utils.py :

 connect_vc() - Connects to the virtual center and returns a Service Instance object.